 Early signs of tomato pinworm are leaf-fold on new leaves.

-Frequently Asked Questions Related to Tomato Leaves Curling
+Frequently Asked Questions

 What’s the best way to prevent leaf curl on tomato plants?

 High temperatures and high humidity are often the underlying cause of tomato leaves curling, whether that be environmental stress or insects.
 In areas where the afternoon sun reaches scorching temperatures, you could try growing taller plants to shade your tomatoes or use a shade cloth with 30% to 50% sunlight reduction to reduce the radiant heat under the canopy.
-This helps protect from heat stress, and from insect damage.
+This helps protect from heat stress and insect damage.

 Will curled leaves flatten out?